PurdueROV-Archive/X8-MicroController/README.md

 We are using the mbed libraries with an on your computer compiler called gcc-arm-embedded.
 The first step is to download the compiller and code flasher required to used mbed offline.These steps can be found bellow this description.

+## What are we using
+This setup is based on the STM32F4xx_StdPeriph_Driver as well as the excellent Linux port of STLink by [Texane](https://github.com/texane/stlink)

 ## How to get setup on Linux or Mac:
 1. Download GCC-ARM for your system from here https://launchpad.net/gcc-arm-embedded/+download
 2. Setup the path on your computer to the location of the downloaded GCC-ARM